Quicksort: Repeated elements

 The partition algorithm returns indices to the first ('leftmost') and to the last ('rightmost') item of the middle partition.
-Every item of the partition is equal to p and is therefore sorted.
+Every other item of the partition is equal to the pivot and is therefore sorted.
 Consequently, the items of the partition need not be included in the recursive calls to quicksort.

 The best case for the algorithm now occurs when all elements are equal (or are chosen from a small set of k ≪ n elements).
 In the case of all equal elements, the modified quicksort will perform only two recursive calls on empty subarrays and thus finish in linear time (assuming the partition subroutine takes no longer than linear time).

 Optimizations

-Two other important optimizations, also suggested by Sedgewick and widely used in practice, are:
+Other important optimizations, also suggested by Sedgewick and widely used in practice, are: